Nicocco/flux-angular/projects/flux-angular/README.md

 ## Caution

 * do not write public setter in stores
-* don't forget to send event after updating store values with _attributSubject.next(newValue)
+* don't forget to send event after updating store value